rust-lang/rfcs/text/0000-const-type-inference.md

 [motivation]: #motivation

 Rust currently requires explicit type annotations for `const` and `static` items.
 It was decided that all public API and top level items must be "obviously semver stable" rather than "quick to type".
-However, this philosophy needs to be carefully weighted against language expressiveness.

 In simple cases, explicitly writing out